MattRMcFarland/DataStructures/TestingHelper/README.md

 # TestingHelper
 These are some unit test helper functions.
+By using various `shouldBe` functions, one can ensure that unit tests pass.
+If a `shouldBe` function call fails, an assertion will fail and the test program will not terminate nicely.

 ## How to use
 - `shouldBe_Int(int testVal, int targetVal)` compares a `testVal` and a `targetVal`.
 If the integer values mismatch, an assertion will fail and the test program will terminate.
-- `shouldBe_Str(char * testStr, char * targetStr)` compares two strings and exit if the strings are not equal (as indicated by `strcmp` returning 0).
+- `shouldBe_Str(char * testStr, char * targetStr)` compares two strings and exits if the strings are not equal (as indicated by `strcmp` returning 0).
 Two NULL arguments will be considered equal, but one NULL argument will cause the assertion to fail.
 - CustomTester: TODO

 ## How to make